vividos/RemotePhotoTool/LuaScripting.md

 The Viewfinder table contains the following functions:

     viewfinder = {
+      getCapability = function(viewfinderCapability) { ... };
       setOutputType = function(outputType) { ... };
       setAvailImageHandler = function([callbackFunction]) { ... };
+      getHistogram = function(histogramType) { ... };
       close = function() { ... };
     }

+#### boolean Viewfinder:getCapability(viewfinderCapability) ####

+Queries for capabilities of the live viewfinder, which can either be true or false.
+If a capability is false, some functions of the camera can't be carried out.

+The following capabilities exists, as constants:

+- Constants.Viewfinder.capOutputTypeVideoOut:
+  Determines if the Video Out output type can be set, using the function Viewfinder:setOutputType().
+Some SDKs may not provide a way to redirect the viewfinder output to the Video Out connector.

+- Constants.Viewfinder.capGetHistogram:
+  Determines if the camera supports retrieving histogram data for viewfinder images.
+See Viewfinder:getHistogram() for more infos.

 #### Viewfinder:setOutputType(outputType) ####